For other streamflow monitoring sites, see the left-hand navigation bar.

 For example: Water Year 2012 begins in October 2011 and includes November and December 2011 and would also include January through September of 2012.

-Prairie Creek is considered to be a seasonal stream because in most years it lacks measurable flows between July and October
+Prairie Creek is considered to be a seasonal stream because in most years it lacks measurable flows between June and October.
+Some years it is dry in May _November

 Prairie Creek at Highway 99, Grand Mound